renato76/sei-project-3/README.md

 ## Wins & Blockers

-We all worked remoteley so this was challenging in itself however with Zoom calls and Slack we were able to communicate very well.
+We all worked remoteley so this was challenging in itself.
+However, with Zoom calls and Slack we were able to communicate very well.
-Initially we had a bit of a challenge getting used to working with Git/ Github as a team because it's a different approach than working solo.
+Initially, we had a bit of a challenge getting used to working with Git/ Github as a team because it's a different approach than working solo.

-We had several merge confilcts early on but with some excellent teamwork and guidance we were able to use best practices to resolve these.
+We had several merge confilcts early on, but with some excellent teamwork and guidance, we were able to use best practices to resolve these.

-For me it was the first time I worked in a group where we are all pushing changes so I definitley learned a lot about using version control through these challeneges.
+For me, it was the first time I worked in a group where we are all pushing changes.
+I definitley learned a lot about using version control through these challeneges.

 I think the team worked really well, we communicated thorughout and helped each other each step so as to not make any major errors.

-Once we learned how to use Github this way the process became very smooth, and we all able to commit and pull changes whilst also working in seperate branches.
+Once we learned how to use Github, the process became very smooth, and we all able to commit and pull changes whilst also working in seperate branches.

 Another main challenge was getting Mapbox to work how we wanted.
-Sri took this task on which took a couple of days of going through documentation, support and testing various solutions.
+One of my colleagues took this task on which took a couple of days of going through documentation, support and testing various solutions.

-For me I had a challenge in styling for mobile view, I had built mainly for desktop so had to spend some time learning how to use Chrome Dev tools for mobile.
+I personally had a challenge in styling for mobile view; I had built mainly for desktop so had to spend some time learning how to use Chrome Dev tools for mobile.

 Another challenege was getting the timer to work properly, we wanted to time each quest from start to finish and then save the time to the user profile to create, a but more of a challenge for users.

-Initially I tried using Reack hooks, however I felt that using class worked better for me for understanding the concept.
+Initially I tried using Reack hooks, however I felt that using Class worked better for me for understanding the concept.

 The biggest takeaways for me on this project were: